1coderookie/Klipper4KobraGoNeo/README.md

    ```

-**Now you have to adjust the settings in the `printer.cfg` file and proceed with the basic config checks mentioned in the official documentation of Klipper: https://www.klipper3d.org/Config_checks.html**
+**Now you have to adjust the settings in the `printer.cfg` file and proceed with the basic config checks mentioned in the official documentation of Klipper: https://www.klipper3d.org/Config_checks.html - don't skip these steps!**